CSCfi/csc-user-guide/docs/support/tutorials/nomachine-usage.md

 1. To get rid of the scroll bars at the edges of your screen take the mouse to the upper right corner (peel menu) and click "resize remote screen".

 2. The default font in the terminal is ugly and small.
 Use the initial terminal to launch new prettier terminals.
-In taito, you can launch gnome-terminal, write `gnome-terminal` on the command line, and you will get a customizable terminal with resizable fonts.
-In puhti you can launch regular xterm with some options, for example, write `xterm -fs 12 -fa "Bitstream"`.
+In Puhti you can launch regular xterm with some options, for example, write `xterm -fs 12 -fa "Bitstream"`.

 ## Known issues